Uropygi: Behaviour

 Whip scorpions are carnivorous, nocturnal hunters feeding mostly on insects, millipedes, scorpions, and terrestrial isopods, but sometimes on worms and slugs.
 Mastigoproctus sometimes preys on small vertebrates.
 The prey is crushed between special teeth on the inside of the trochanters (the second segment of the "legs") of the front appendages.
-They are valuable in controlling the population of cockroaches and crickets.

 Males secrete a spermatophore (a united mass of sperm), which is transferred to the female following courtship behaviour, in which the male holds the ends of the female's first legs in his chelicerae.
 The spermatophore is deposited on the ground and picked up by the female using her genital area.
 In some genera, the male then uses his pedipalps to push the spermatophore into her body.

 After a few months, the female will dig a large burrow and seal herself inside.
 Up to 40 eggs are extruded, within a membranous broodsac that preserves moisture and remains attached to the genital operculum and the fifth segment of the mother's ventral opisthosoma.
 The female refuses to eat and holds her opisthosoma in an upward arch so that the broodsac does not touch the ground for the next few months, as the eggs develop into postembryos.
 Appendages become visible.

 The white young that hatch from the postembryos climb onto their mother's back and attach themselves there with special suckers.
 After the first moult, when they look like miniature adults but with bright red palps, they leave the burrow.
 The mother may live up to two more years.
 The young grow slowly, going through four moults in about four years before reaching adulthood.
 They live for up to another four years.

 Distribution and habitat

 Whip scorpions are found in tropical and subtropical areas, excluding Europe and Australia.
 Also, only a single species is known from Africa: Etienneus africanus, probably a Gondwana relict, endemic to Senegal, the Gambia and Guinea-Bissau.

 They usually dig burrows with their pedipalps, to which they transport their prey.
 They may also burrow under logs, rotting wood, rocks, and other natural debris.
 They prefer humid, dark places and avoid light.
 Mastigoproctus giganteus, the giant whip scorpion, is found in more arid areas, including Arizona and New Mexico.